stanislaw/GitStats/README.md

-# Git Contribution Stats
+# Git Stats

-Use these scripts to see the Github contribution stats.
+Use these scripts to see the Github stats.
 Currently there are two ways of seeing stats:

 1. Top committers
 2. Github contribution history